Hastelloy® HPM® C276 Strip • UNS N10276

-HPM® C 276 is a Nickel-Molybdenum-Chromium-Tungsten alloy with a high level of corrosion resistance.
+Hastelloy® HPM® C276 Strip is a Nickel-Molybdenum-Chromium-Tungsten alloy with a high level of corrosion resistance.
 A low carbon content enables the alloy to resist intergranular corrosion at weld joints.
-These attributes make it an important alloy for the most severe chemical processing applications. such as use in metal diaphragms for aerospace sensors and burst discs.
+These attributes make it an important alloy for the most severe chemical processing applications such as use in metal diaphragms for aerospace sensors, burst discs, and superconductor substrate foil for High-Temperature Superconducting (HTS) tapes.

 Available Sizes: